 - An undergraduate degree in engineering and either 1) a master of science or master of engineering degree in water resources, civil, agricultural, environmental, or 2) a doctoral degree in water resources, civil, agricultural, environmental engineering, or 3) have earned a minimum of thirty graduate level semester hours related to water resources engineering from a college with engineering program(s), or their equivalent.** (If degree(s) are outside of engineering, the applicant must get approval from the Academy’s admissions committee.)

-- Ten years minimum of professional experience in water resources engineering work.
+- Ten years minimum of professional experience in water resources engineering work, in which a mimimum of six years must have been accumulated after P.E. licensure or foreign equivalent.
 The experience shall include active participation in responsible planning, design, analysis, operation, management, regulation, research, or teaching.
 In the case of teaching, the work experience shall be at an educational institution of recognized standing, or its equivalent.

 - Agreement in writing to adhere to the AAWRE Code of Ethics.
 AAWRE advocates high ethical standings in the profession.

 - Submission of a complete application, together with all fees and supporting documentation as required, including written recommendations endorsing the applicant from three peers who possess a valid license to practice professional engineering issued in the U.S. or equivalent license issued by a foreign country.

 - Passage of an oral examination in a manner satisfactory to the Board of Trustees.
 The oral examination shall consist of two phases: